 How to leverage our unique regional demographic patterns to derive benefit, investment, experience, and participation from the many who make South Florida their home for portions of the year.
-The Venture Mentoring Network, for example, has invited retired and snow-birding professionals to join their ranks as mentors in Broward and Miami.
+The Venture Mentoring Team, for example, has invited retired and snow-birding professionals to join their ranks as mentors in Broward and Miami.

 How to support and facilitate the kinds of truly catalytic interventions that bring entrepreneurs together to learn and connect, be they events, competitions, or other opportunities.